Edward-Owusu/Personal-Finance-Tracker/README.md

 ## 🎯 Purpose & Value

 - 🧾 Track your daily and monthly expenses
 - 📊 View colorful pie charts to analyze where your money goes
 - 🧠 Stay within your budget using the budget check feature
 - 📤 Export all expense data into a clean CSV file
+- 🤖 Get a spending forecast using a built-in AI prediction model
 - 💡 Simplified interface built with usability and accessibility in mind
 ---

 ## 🛠️ Technologies Used